ivycat/posts-in-page/readme.txt

 Easily add one or more posts to any page using simple shortcodes.

-Supports categories, tags, custom post types, custom taxonomies, and more.
+Supports categories, tags, custom post types, custom taxonomies, date ranges, post status, and much more.

-You can get all of the same functionality provided by this plugin by modifying your theme's template files; this plugin just makes it easy for anyone to _pull_ posts into other areas of the site without having to modify theme files.
+You can get all of the same functionality provided by this plugin by modifying your theme's template files; this plugin just makes it easy for anyone to _pull_ posts into other areas of the site without having to get their hands dirty with code.

 Plugin is depending upon your theme's styling; version 1.x of this plugin _does not_ contain native styles.